Introduction

 This process allows the model to generalize its learned knowledge to make accurate predictions on new data.

-Start by installing matplotlib package:
+Start by installing the matplotlib

 pip install matplotlib